-Either of those investigation and decision rules raises the problems of redundancy, free riders, and bias.
+Either of those investigation rules raises the problems of redundancy, free riders, and bias.
 If more than one villager investigates and ponders, there is duplicated effort.
 Whether it is one villager or all, each villager who is supposed to exert effort will be tempted to slack off, since he bears all the cost of his effort but he shares the benefit with everyone else.
 And each villager has a bias towards or against the target, and so delegating the investigation is fraught with the danger that he will report back wrongly.
 This could all be modelled mathematically, but the upshot is that villages are likely to make mistakes, and the villagers all know that.

 Related to free riding is the problem of informational cascades (Bikchandani, Hirshleifer & Welch 1992).
 We can illustrate it with a simple example.
-Suppose a village consists of the target and 20 villagers, and they decide in sequence whether to say that he is guilty of an offense against village custom.
+Suppose a village consists of the target and 20 villagers, and they decide in sequence whether to say that he is guilty of an offense.
 Villager Ichi starts with no information, and must decide how much effort to use investigating the rumor, effort which is costly to him in time and energy.
 He makes a decision on how much to investigate, uncovers some evidence, and reaches the conclusion that the target is guilty, which he announces.
 Villager Ni now must decide how much to investigate.
-He already knows that Ichi investigated, so Ni will rely partly on Ichi’s conclusion, partly on his own investigation—and he probably will decide not to spend as much effort, since he can do some free riding off of Ichi.
-Suppose he, too, decides the target is guilty, and announces it.
-It is now Villager San’s turn to investigate, with even less motivation to be thorough, and this continues with all 20 villagers.
+He already knows that Ichi investigated, so Ni will rely partly on Ichi’s conclusion, partly on his own investigation.
+He will decide not to spend as much effort, since he can do some free riding off of Ichi by just going along with what Ichi said.
+Suppose Ni, too, decides the target is guilty, and announces it.
+It is now Villager San’s turn to investigate, with even less motivation to be thorough, since he can free ride off of Ichi and Ni,and this continues with all 20 villagers.
 The insight of cascade theory is that even if everybody understands what is going on, this can easily reach a perverse result.
-It may happen that Ichi’s investigation leaves him with 51% confidence that the target is guilty, but what he communicates will not be a full written report with footnotes and transcripts—he will just say “Guilty”.
+It may happen that Ichi’s investigation leaves him with 51% confidence that the target is guilty, but what he communicates will not be a full written report with footnotes and transcripts—just “Guilty”.
 Villager Ni might also, with his weaker effort, find a 51% probability and say “Guilty”.
 At that point, having heard Ichi and Ni say “Guilty”, suppose San’s still weaker investigation turns up a 90% probability that the target is innocent.
 What will San do?
 He does not know that Ichi and Ni were on the fence, barely believing the target guilty: all he knows is that they concluded “Guilty”.
 Thus, quite rationally, he may disregard his own findings (which he knows are based on less effort) and also say, “Guilty”.
 The other 16 villagers, having seen unanimity from the first three, may also each say “Guilty” in sequence, even if each of them decides that his own, unreliable, evidence, would indicate a 90% probability of innocence.
 This perverse result is the big insight of cascade theory.
-If the villagers could pool their information, instead of proceeding sequentially, they would reach a completely different conclusion.
+If the villagers could pool their information, instead of proceeding sequentially, they could reach the opposite conclusion.